kubernetes/test-infra/prow/getting_started_deploy.md

 other Github automation that prow should interact with to prevent events from being ignored unjustly.

-## Run the prow components in the cluster
+## Add the prow components to the cluster

-Run the following command to start up a basic set of prow components.
+Run the following command to deploy a basic set of prow components.

 ```sh
 kubectl apply -f prow/cluster/starter.yaml